kaidez/kaidez.github.io/_posts/2017-08-20-state-of-javascript.md

 The article outlined how to build a web page that could load content without using page refreshes.
 In order to build AJAX apps, it said, you needed <code>XMLHttpRequest</code>, CSS, JavaScript and, of course, the DOM.

-The web development creativity inspired by the DOM API was far outshone by the creativity inspired by AJAX.
+The creativity inspired by the DOM API was far outshone by the creativity inspired by AJAX.
 AJAX let developers build games, calendar apps, word processing apps, whatever you can think of.

 With the sudden burst of AJAX-inspired creativity, the web got its second wind in the business world.
 Everyone started paying attention to it again.